 - Cons: not as high in fiber as some options, although still a good source of fiber due to oats being the main ingredient

 - Basic nutrition facts: 140 calories, 5 g protein, 4 g fiber, and 2 g sugar per serving

 Cheerios have been a long-standing favorite for good reason.
 They’re made from whole grain oats, contain 4 g of fiber, 5 g of protein, and practically a whole multivitamin in every serving.

 And while they’re not necessarily the shining star of this list in terms of nutritious ingredients, Cheerios only have 2 grams of sugar per serving — that’s pretty much unprecedented in a cereal that kids actually eat!

 Cheerios are also gluten-free and make a great basic cereal that you can top with any fruit, nuts, or yogurt.
 The little Os are also very easy to eat and dissolve pretty quickly, making them a suitable early finger food for toddlers.

 This cinnamon flavored whole grain cereal from Kashi is a fan-favorite among adults and kids alike.
-Not only is it delicious (if your kids like cinnamon, of course) but it packs 5 g of fiber and comes in right at our 6 g mark for sugar.
+Not only is it delicious (if your kids like cinnamon, of course) but it also packs 5 g of fiber and comes in just shy of our 6 g mark for sugar.

-Parents say this cereal doesn’t get soggy easily and that it’s just the right amount of sweetness to keep kids interested without being overly sugary.
+Parents say this cereal doesn’t get soggy easily and that it’s just the right amount of sweetness to keep kids interested.
 Plus, Kashi is one of the most affordable organic brands on the market.